Azure-Samples/communication-services-javascript-quickstarts/ui-library-quickstart-rooms/README.md

 ---

 # Get Started with Rooms Call

-For more information on Rooms and how to create/manage a Rooms resource, look at [Rooms overview](https://docs.microsoft.com/en-us/azure/communication-services/concepts/rooms/room-concept)
+This code sample showcases the ability to join the Rooms call using ACS UI library.
+Creating a Room is out of scope for this quickstart sample.
+For more information on how to create/manage a Rooms resource, look at [Rooms overview](https://docs.microsoft.com/en-us/azure/communication-services/concepts/rooms/room-concept)

 ## Prerequisites